 In 2014, the Board of Directors adopted The GEO Group, Inc. 2014 Stock Incentive Plan (the "2014 Plan"), which was approved by the Company's shareholders on May 2, 2014.
 The 2014 Plan replaced the former GEO Group, Inc. 2006 Stock Incentive Plan (the "2006 Plan").
-The 2014 Plan provides for a reserve of 3.083.353 shares, which consists of 2,000,000 new shares of common stock available for issuance and 1,083,353 shares of common stock that were available for issuance under the 2006 Plan prior to the 2014 Plan replacing it.
+The 2014 Plan provides for a reserve of 3,083,353 shares, which consists of 2,000,000 new shares of common stock available for issuance and 1,083,353 shares of common stock that were available for issuance under the 2006 Plan prior to the 2014 Plan replacing it.
 At December 31, 2015, there were 2,680,705 shares of common stock reserved for issuance in connection with awards under the 2014 Plan and outstanding options exercisable for 748,916 shares of common stock under the 2014 Plan.
 Under the terms of the 2014 Plan, the vesting period and, in the case of stock options, the exercise price per share, are determined by the terms of each plan.
 All stock options that have been granted under the Company plans are exercisable at the fair market value of the common stock at the date of the grant.
-Generally, the stock options vest and become exercisable ratably over a four-year period, beginning immediately on the date of the grant.
-However, the Board of Directors has exercised its discretion to grant stock options that vest 100% immediately for the Chief Executive Officer.
+Generally, the stock options vest and become exercised its discretion to grant stock options that vest 100% immediately for the Chief Executive Officer.
 All stock options awarded under the 2014 Plan expire no later than ten years after the date of the grant.
 When options are exercised, the Company issues shares related to exercised options out of common stock.